Arshad9999/IoT-InternetofThings/README.md

 # Practical-4

+## OBJECTIVE: To implement the Inter VLAN Routing using Cisco Packet Tracer

 ## The Inter VLAN Routing
 A VLAN is a switched network that is logically segmented by function, project team, or application, without regard to the physical locations of the users.
 VLANs have the same attributes as physical LANs, but you can group end stations even if they are not physically located on the same LAN segment.
 Any switch port can belong to a VLAN, and unicast, broadcast, and multicast packets are forwarded and flooded only to end stations in the VLAN.
 Each VLAN is considered a logical network, and packets destined for stations that do not belong to the VLAN must be forwarded through a router or a switch supporting fallback bridging.